-Although the Company expects to have sufficient financial resources to cover its existing obligations and operating costs and undertake its currently planned programs, the Company will require further funding in the second half of 2024 to fund exploration and evaluation activities, and ultimately develop its properties within the next twelve months.
+Although the Company expects to have sufficient financial resources to cover its existing obligations and operating costs and undertake its currently planned programs, the Company will require further funding to continue its exploration and evaluation activities, and ultimately develop its properties within the next twelve months.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
 These conditions create a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.